HaramChoi-askui/custom-element/README.md

 ## Capture the Custom Element

-In this demonstration, we will search for a certain area in **Google Street View**.
+- In this demonstration, we will search for a certain area in **Google Street View**.
 This can be enabled by pressing a button **at the right corner of the [Google Maps](https://maps.google.com)**:

 ![button](./assets/google-ui.png)

-Can you see the yellow tiny human in the corner?
+- Can you see the yellow tiny human in the corner?
 We need an image of this human figure to interact with it.

-Let's make a screen capture of it.
+- Let's make a screen capture of it.
 It shall look like this:
 ![human-figure](./assets/human.png)

-Then save the image in the root of your project's root directory.
+- Then save the image in your project's root directory.
 The file tree of your project's root directory will be like this:
 ```bash
 project_root/
 ├─ node_modules/